InternationalTradeAdministration/DevPortalMessages/FAQs.md

   * Here is a scenario:
     * A user signed up for an account, generated an access token and subscribed to the Consolidated Screening List (CSL).
     * By default, every account is allowed to send up to 100 CSL requests per minute.
-    * At 3:10:15 PM, this user starts to send 5 CSL requests per minute.
+    * At 3:10:15 PM, this user starts to send 500 CSL requests per minute.
     * The system will allow the first 100 requests to go through.
       * A successful request will return with HTTP status code `200` along with the JSON response.
-    * Once the 100 requests per minute quota is exceeded, subsequent CSL requests from this account before 3:11:00 PM will be rejected with HTTP status code `429` along with the following JSON response:
+    * Since the 100 requests per minute quota was exceeded, subsequent CSL requests from this account before 3:11:00 PM (in this example, request #101-500) will be rejected with HTTP status code `429` along with the following JSON response:
     ```json
     {
       "fault": {